essey1/tech-trends/README.md

 ### Second Task

-analyze the data and identify insights and trends that may include the following:
+Analyze the data and identify insights and trends that may include the following:

 - What are the top programming languages in demand?
 - What are the top database skills in demand?